Facilities Management Thank You, Uniform Program

 Size change fee

 With a uniform rental contract, some uniform providers will charge a size change fee, usually around a $1 or $2 per garment, if an employee requests a size change.
 It’s important to remember the length of your contract and then multiply that fee per employee, for each year of the contract.
-Although it can vary, almost all employee will have at least one size change during the contract terms.

 A rental contract could also include an additional sizing charge, for any uniform needed over an XL.
-The cost varies depending on the uniform provider and some providers won’t charge this fee.
+The cost varies depending on the uniform provider, and some providers won’t charge this fee.
 One example would be our sister company, Model Uniforms, who doesn’t charge a fee for sizes over XL that are needed.

 With a uniform purchase program, what you order is what you get, so be sure you select the right size.
-In most cases, if your employees order a garment and it is decorated, it can’t be returned to your provider
+In most cases, if your employees order a garment and it is decorated, it can’t be returned to your provider.

-In most cases, when starting a uniform purchase program, you’re only going to pay for the uniform and apparel your employees or admin purchase.
+Usually, when starting a uniform purchase program, you’re only going to pay for the uniform and apparel your employees or admin purchases.
 When first setting up your uniform purchase program, you typically only pay for the digitizing fee of your company’s logo.
-Other than that, your private web store is free and no other costs are incurred.
-Depending on the apparel brand you choose, in your uniform purchase program, you can expect to get a wear life of three to five years with regular wear and home washing.

 So be sure to ask yourself a few questions, when deciding if you need a uniform rental program or a uniform purchase program: